henriquecastror/henriquecastror_md/content/slides/first/index.md

 <!-- output: xaringan::moon_reader  -->

-# Introduce yourself!
+# Introduce yourself

-> My name is Alison and I am a Data Scientist & Professional Educator at RStudio.
-I live in Portland, Oregon with my husband, daughter, and our sourdough starter.
+> Hi, this is a test using RMarkdown.

 ---